Eye tracking in the XR range

 Which glasses support eye tracking

 Oculus Quest Pro, Pico 4 Enterprise, Vive XR Elite (as addon) and Apple's new XR glasses Vision Pro support eye tracking.
 In the field of augmented reality, eye tracking is supported by the Hololens 2 supported.
+The HP Reverb G2 Omnicept features eye tracking for PC VR glasses.

 Conclusion